Strifex/battlenet-api/README.md

 # battlenet-api
-Cross-Platform .NET Library for Consuming Blizzard's Battle.NET APIs
+Portable .NET Library for Interacting with Blizzard's Battle.NET APIs

-NOTE:  This is a work in progress, and is not full functional!
+NOTE:  This is a work in progress, and is not fully functional.